neurodata/ProgLearn/README.md

 # progressive-learning

-progressive-learning is a package for exploring and using progressive learning algorithms developed by [neurodata group](https://neurodata.io).
+progressive-learning is a package for exploring and using progressive learning algorithms developed by the [neurodata group](https://neurodata.io).

 - [Overview](#overview)
 - [Documentation](#documentation)